MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-nic.md

             - "--multus-kubeconfig-file-host=/var/lib/rancher/k3s/agent/etc/cni/net.d/multus.d/multus.kubeconfig"
         ```

-1. Apply the updated Multus daemon set file using the following command
+1. Apply the updated Multus daemon set file using the following command:

     ```powershell
     kubectl apply -f multus-daemonset.yml
     ```

-If everything was correctly installed, Kubernetes will start Multus daemon set, which runs a pod on each node, that results in a Multus binary to be places on each node in `/var/lib/rancher/k3s/data/<replace-with-your-hash>/bin`
+If everything was correctly installed, Kubernetes will start the Multus daemon set, which runs a pod on each node, and results in a Multus binary to be placed on each node in **/var/lib/rancher/k3s/data/<replace-with-your-hash>/bin**.

-The daemon set reads the first alphabetical configuration file in `/var/lib/rancher/k3s/agent/etc/cni/net.d`, and creates a new configuration file for Multus on each node as `/var/lib/rancher/k3s/agent/etc/cni/net.d/00-multus.conf`.
-This is auto generated and is based on the default network configuration.
-It also creates a `/var/lib/rancher/k3s/agent/etc/cni/net.d/multus.d` directory on each node with authentication information for Multus to access the Kubernetes API
+The daemon set reads the first alphabetical configuration file in **/var/lib/rancher/k3s/agent/etc/cni/net.d**, and creates a new configuration file for Multus on each node as **/var/lib/rancher/k3s/agent/etc/cni/net.d/00-multus.conf**.
+This is auto-generated and is based on the default network configuration.
+It also creates a **/var/lib/rancher/k3s/agent/etc/cni/net.d/multus.d** directory on each node with authentication information for Multus to access the Kubernetes API.

 ### Validate Multus installation

-The installation can be checking the following:
+The installation can check the following information:

-1. All files listed above have been generated by looking at the directory paths mentioned.
+1. All files listed previously were generated by looking at the specified directory paths.

     ```powershell
     Invoke-AksEdgeNodeCommand -NodeType "Linux" -command "sudo ls -l /var/lib/rancher/k3s/data/<replace-with-your-hash>/bin | grep multus"
     ```

-1. Ensure that the Multus pods have run without error by using
+1. Ensure that the Multus pods ran without error by running this command:

     ```powershell
     kubectl get pods --all-namespaces | grep -i Multus
     ```

-1. Check the `00-multus.conf` file to ensure the correct CNI version is specified.
+1. Check the **00-multus.conf** file to ensure the correct CNI version is specified.
 Update the CNI version value to **0.3.1** if that isn't already the default value.

     ```powershell
     Invoke-AksEdgeNodeCommand -NodeType "Linux" -command "sudo cat /var/lib/rancher/k3s/agent/etc/cni/net.d/00-multus.conf"
     ```

-## Configure Multus secondary network with smaple pod
+## Configure Multus secondary network with sample pod

 Once the Multus plugin is installed and running, we need to create the Kubernetes network attachment definition.

-1. Create `secondarynet-conf.yaml` yaml file for the secondary network.
-A part of the [Multus quickstart installation](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md), creates a *CRD* (custom resource definition), which can be used to define the configurations for all extra interfaces.
-Below is a sample yaml file for adding a secondary network.
+1. Create a **secondarynet-conf.yaml** yaml file for the secondary network.
+A part of the [Multus quickstart installation](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/quickstart.md), creates a **CRD** (custom resource definition), which can be used to define the configuration for all extra interfaces.
+The following sample YAML file adds a secondary network:

     ```yaml
     # This net-attach-def defines secondarynet-conf